 I called this hump day because it’s a Wednesday but also because I would be more than halfway done with the 100mw by the end of the day.
 And boy howdy did I exceed that, going much further than planned for my longest day yet on this trail.

 To start things off, I visited the privy.
 It was labeled as ‘Fort Relief’ and had 2 seats side by side.
 I guess if you want to poop next to a friend or significant other, this is the place.
 Kind of odd.

 Then I hit the trail for one of the cruisiest sections yet.
 The trail seemed to make use of some old logging roads as it was wide and smooth, just a pleasure to walk.
 The section was noted to have horrible mosquitoes but I guess I went too fast for them, as I only got a few bites.
 It helped that it was breezy, cool, and sunny…it almost felt like fall weather.

-The first people I ran into today were Giddiup and Fearless, a couple that I have met 3 days in a row now.
-They are slackpacking the section and are from Bradenton FL.
+The first people I ran into today were Giddiup and Fearless, a couple that I had now met 3 days in a row.
+They were slackpacking the whole 100mw and are from Bradenton FL.
 It was fun to see familiar faces first thing and we talked for a few minutes.
 They should be at the hostel where I’ll be in a few days, so hopefully I’ll see them once again.
 I next took a break at a nice shelter situated in front of a waterfall.
 I chatted with a few ladies that were there.

 A couple of guys from Fort Collins were also having lunch and I couldn’t help marvel at how awful their tortilla concoction looked…the beef jerky had the appearance of some animal having made a relief stop…